frabjous/knap/README.md

 Subsequent re-processing of the input file and refreshing the viewer is triggered by changes to the buffer being edited in neovim.
 Typically, one wishes to finish what one is typing before seeing the result, so there is a short delay between any given change and the start of the processing, and the delay timer is reset with each buffer change.
 This means that one must at least briefly pause editing before re-processing will start.

 This delay is configured in milliseconds.
 Setting a shorter delay will speed up processing and make it more frequent.
 Setting this value appropriately involves a trade-off: a lower number is faster, but will make use of more computing resources (processor and memory usage, number of disk writes).

 This delay is set to 250 milliseconds (a quarter second) by default.
 Depending on your hardware and the processing cost of the commands you're using, you may wish to lower or raise this.
-To do so, include a setting for "delay" in `g:knap_settings`; e.g., for 100 milliseconds, put this in `init.vim`:
+To do so, include a setting for “delay” in `g:knap_settings`; e.g., for 100 milliseconds, put this in `init.vim`:

 ```vimscript
 let g:knap_settings = {